Since version 2026, Flux 3D and Flux PEEC are no longer available.

 • Step 1: After choosing a specific type of B(H) magnetic property or an iron losses model, the Flux Material Identification tool will ask the user for a file containing magnetic measurements representing the behavior of the material subjected to identification.
 The input data required by the Flux Material Identification tool is given by a .csv (in Windows and Linux) or a .xlsx (Windows only) file containing magnetic measurements.
 The file content and format depend on the specific kind of model being identified, as detailed in the next section.

 • Step 2: Once the file is correctly loaded, the identification algorithm launches automatically and finds the best model parameter set fitting the selected model.
 The results are displayed automatically in the graph window, as shown in Figure 2 below.
-The red lines represent the reconstructed behavior provided by the identified model, while the blue lines correspond to the source measurement file.
+The red lines represent the reconstructed behavior provided by the identified model, while the blue markers correspond to the source measurement file.
 Depending on the model, the user may consider adjusting the parameters iteratively with the sliders on the left side of the panel.

 Figure 2.
 B(H) curves displayed using the analytic saturation + knee adjustment model.
-In red , the fitted B(H) curve, with the identified parameters appearing on the left side of the panel.
+In red, the fitted B(H) curve, with the identified parameters appearing on the left side of the panel.
 The source B(H) measurements are shown in blue.

 • Step 3: Another feature of this panel is the possibility to export the pyFlux command containing the identified model parameters of the material under identification.
-This export is achieved by clicking on the button Save pyFlux.
+This export is achieved by clicking on the button Create pyFlux command and file.
 The pyFlux command will be directly printed in the Compose console and may be copied and pasted in Flux's console, leading to an automatic creation of the material in a Flux project.
-This action also creates a python file containing the pyFlux command in a directory directly chooses by the user.
+This action also creates a python file containing the pyFlux command in a directory directly chosen by the user.
 With the help of this file, the material may be alternatively created in a Flux project by clicking on: Project > Command file > Run a python file.

 Specificities of the identification models